-Good Friday is a fast day created by the Roman Catholic Church in the 4th century A.D. (long after Jesus died).
+This day was made a fast day by the Roman Catholic Church in the 4th century A.D., long after Jesus died.
 Its purpose is to commemorate the crucifixion and death of Jesus.
-The following is the Catholic Church's explanation:
+The following is the Catholic Church's explanation.

-"Good Friday is the English designation of Friday in Holy Week -- that is, the Friday on which the Church keeps the anniversary of the Crucifixion of Jesus Christ.
+"Good Friday is the English designation of Friday in Holy Week . . . (the day) on which the Church keeps the anniversary of the Crucifixion of Jesus Christ.

-"From the earliest times the Christians kept every Friday as a feast day; and the obvious reasons for those usages explain why Easter is the Sunday par excellence, and why the Friday which marks the anniversary of Christ's death came to be called the Great or the Holy or the Good Friday.
-The origin of the term Good is not clear.
-Some say it is from "God's Friday" (Gottes Freitag); others maintain that it is from the German Gute Freitag, and not specially English."
-(The Catholic Encyclopedia, Volume VI, 1909)
+"From the earliest times the Christians kept every Friday as a feast day; and the obvious reasons for those usages explain why Easter is the Sunday par excellence, and why the Friday which marks the anniversary of Christ's death came to be called . . .
+Some say it (the term) is from Gottes Freitag; others maintain that it is from the German Gute Freitag, and not specially English."
+(The Catholic Encyclopedia, Volume VI, 1909).

-Another source clarifies why the Catholics called for a Good Friday fast, how someone might observe it, and when the death of Jesus is actually celebrated:
+Another source clarifies why the Catholics called for a fast on this "good" day, how someone might observe it, and when the death of Jesus is actually celebrated.

-"The Catholic Church treats Good Friday as a fast day, which in the Latin Rite of the Church is understood as having only one full meal (but smaller than a regular meal) and two collations (a smaller repast, two of which together do not equal one full meal) and on which the faithful abstain from eating meat.
-In countries where Good Friday is not a day of rest from work, the afternoon liturgical service is usually put off until a few hours after the recommended time of 3 p.m.
+"The Catholic Church treats (this day) as a fast day, which in the Latin Rite of the Church is understood as having only one full meal (but smaller than a regular meal) and two collations (a smaller repast, two of which together do not equal one full meal) and on which the faithful abstain from eating meat.
+In countries where (it is celebrated it) is not a day of rest from work, the afternoon liturgical service is usually put off until a few hours after the recommended time of 3 p.m.

-According to Catholic dogma, which has largely been carried over into the Protestant churches, Jesus was killed on Friday and resurrected Sunday morning (in 33 A.D. usually), with the anniversaries of those dates observed as part of the Easter celebration.
+According to Catholic dogma, which has largely been carried over into the Protestant churches, Jesus was killed on Friday and resurrected Sunday morning in 33 A.D. (or some other close date).
+It is the anniversaries of these dates that are observed as part of the Easter celebration.

-A little research shows that the origin of what is called Easter has NO Biblical basis whatsoever!
-The Early New Testament church neither taught nor observed an Easter holiday.
+The truth is, the origin of what is called Easter has no Biblical basis whatsoever.
+The early New Testament church neither taught nor observed an Easter holiday.
 In order to move people away from celebrating the Biblical Christian Passover, the Catholic Church adopted and Christianized a pagan holiday that celebrated the false goddess Ishtar (Astarte).
-The Babylonians and Assyrians worshiped this goddess.
+The Babylonians and Assyrians worshipped this goddess.
 She symbolized fertility, love, war, and sex.
 The holiday in her honor occurred around the spring equinox.